twilwa/crawler.nvim/README.md

 # crawler.nvim

-A Neovim plugin for crawling web pages and inserting their content into your buffer.
+A Neovim plugin for crawling web pages, rendering them to Markdown or JSON, and inserting the content directly into your buffer.
+It also supports search functionality.

 ## Features